 Dacast offers three plan levels.
-The Starter plan costs $19 per month (billed annually) and includes 100 GB bandwidth, 300 viewer hours, 20 GB storage, and 24/7 live chat and email support.
-The Premium plan offers 2,000 GB bandwidth, 6,000 viewer hours, 200 GB storage, and adds phone support as well at $125 per month.
-The Enterprise plan includes 5,000 GB bandwidth, 15,000 viewer hours, 500 GB storage, and more, for only $289 per month.
-Finally, Dacast offers event-specific pricing options as well, instead of the above plans.
+The Starter plan costs $39 per month (billed annually) and includes 100 GB bandwidth, 50 GB storage, and 24/7 live chat and email support.
+The Scale plan offers 2,000 GB bandwidth, 1 TB storage, and adds phone support as well at $188 per month.
+And Dacast also offers event pricing options as well, for $63 per month (billed annually).
 This is an ideal option for occasional streamers, or for sporadic one-time events for which you don’t need monthly bandwidth and services.

 Dacast integrates a powerful live-streaming API as well as a player API.
 These enable integration with other publishing workflows, mobile apps, and more.
-Dacast works with Akamai, the largest content delivery network in the world.
+Dacast works with Akamai and Limelight, some of the largest content delivery networks in the world.
 This ensures customers (and viewers) have access to a top-tier global live streaming CDN.
-As a result, live channels are provisioned instantly and buffering and lagging are minimized worldwide.
+As a result, live channels are provisioned instantly, and buffering and lagging are minimized worldwide.
 The integrated multi-device video player is customizable for on-the-fly changes so you can match your streams to your client branding.

 You can read more about the Dacast live streaming pricing plans to assess which might be the right fit for you.